alexa/alexa-auto-sdk/modules/core/README.md

 Before you can start the Engine, you must configure it using the required `aace::core::config::EngineConfiguration` object(s) for the services you will be using:

 1. Generate the `EngineConfiguration` object(s).
-You can do this [using a JSON configuration file](#specifying-configuration-data-using-a-json-file), [programmatically (using factory methods)](#specifying-configuration-data-programmatically), or using a combination of both approaches.
+You can do this [using a JSON configuration file](#specifying-configuration-data-using-a-json-file), [programmatically (using factory functions)](#specifying-configuration-data-programmatically), or using a combination of both approaches.

     >**Note:** You can generate a single `EngineConfiguration` object that includes all configuration data for the services you will be using, or you can break the configuration data into logical sections and generate multiple `EngineConfiguration` objects.
 For example, you might generate one `EngineConfiguration` object for each module.